aoyagi9936/terraform-efficient-multi-instance-setup/README.md

 ## Overview
-This script is example to create multiple instances by using complex types and terraform module.
+This script is an example to create multiple instances by using complex objects that be passed to child modules as inputs.

 ## Requirement
 Required Terraform Version >= 0.12